WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/scope-your-code.md

 }
 ```

-With this trick, the different files won't override each other.
-They also won't work as intended!
-Nothing will be displayed in the console because these functions are being called by no one.
+With this trick, the different files won't override each other's variables.
+Unfortunately, they also won't work, because these functions are being called by no one.
+We've only _defined_ the functions; we haven't _executed_ them yet.

 **2. Make it so the function is executed when is loaded**